-If you check eigenvalues and eigenvectors, you always face with Av = λv expression which means the matrix streches the eigenvector v (is a vector) by an amount specified by the eigenvalue λ (is a scalar).
+If you check eigenvalues and eigenvectors, you always face with Av = λv expression which means the matrix A streches the eigenvector v (is a vector) by an amount specified by the eigenvalue λ (is a scalar).

 Eigenvector is a vector whose direction is not changed by the transform.
 It may be stretched, but still points the same direction.
 Each eigenvector has a corresponding eigenvalue that gives the scaling factor by which the transform scales the eigenvector.
 In fancy words, eigenvector is rotational characteristic and eigenvalue is scaling characteristic.
 Thus, these two guys can give you the information on the scaling and rotational characteristic of a matrix.
 Which means, we can guess the result of geometrical transformation of a vector without making lots of matrix-vector multiplication.